cjgronlund/project-rome/project-rome-docs/user-activities/android/how-to-guides/user-activities-android.md

     return feed;
 }

+// use the UserDataFeed reference to create a UserActivityChannel
 @Nullable
 private UserActivityChannel getUserActivityChannel() {
     UserActivityChannel channel = null;
     try {
         // create a UserActivityChannel for the signed in account channel = new UserActivityChannel(mUserDataFeed);
     } catch (Exception e) {
         e.printStackTrace();
         // handle exception